jakubboucek/php-composer-consistency/README.md

 ```

 ### Froze mode
-Checking vendor consistency on every request consume unnecessarily huge CPU power.
+Checking `/vendor` consistency on every request consumes unnecessarily huge CPU power.
 Froze mode is usable when you
 guarantee the deploy process to production is always purge the temp directory.
-It requires a path to temporary directory
+It requires a path to a temporary
-for saving necessary files.
-Recommended in production environment.
+directory for saving necessary files.
+Recommended in the production environment.
 Default value: `off`.

 ```php
 ComposerConsistency::rootDir(__DIR__)